farmOS/farmOS/docs/hosting/installing.md

 * **PHP 5.4+.** Drupal 7 itself only requires PHP 5.2+, but farmOS makes heavy use of the [Openlayers module], which uses some newer features of PHP.

+### Optional dependencies

+The following are not hard requirements of farmOS, but will provide progressive enhancements if they are available.

 * **A Google Maps API key** is necessary for rendering the Google Maps layers used in farmOS maps.
 See the [Google Maps API Key] instructions for more information about how to set this up.